Structured synthesis based on public data

 5) Toyota HiLux quick snapshot (objective data) + scorecard

-To avoid “only vibes”, here’s an objective snapshot first (official safety + key spec numbers), followed by a simple scorecard view for shortlisting.
+To avoid “only vibes”, here’s an objective snapshot first (safety source data + key spec numbers), followed by a simple scorecard view for shortlisting.

 Objective snapshot